Hahn-Schickard/STAG-frontpage/features.md

 1. **Completely written in C/C++**
    STAG is completely written in C/C++ with cmake as build tool and conan for dependancy and library management.
 2. **Platform and compiler independent**
    STAG can be compiled an run on Linux as well as Windows and Mac.
-Additional, it is compatible with X86 and ARM architecture and thus can be executed on small embedded Linux device like Raspberry as well as on virtualized backend servers
+Additional, it is compatible with X86 and ARM architecture and thus can be executed on small embedded Linux device like Raspberry as well as on virtualized backend servers.
-3. **Integrates the [open62541 OPC UA server](https://open62541.org/){:target="_blank"}**
+3. **Integrates the open62541 OPC UA server**
-   The implementation oft he OPC UA adapter bases on the open source OPC UA SDK open62541.
+   The implementation of the OPC UA adapter bases on the open source OPC UA SDK [open62541](https://open62541.org/){:target="_blank"}.
 4. **Includes an integrarted LwM2M server**
    STAG includes a dedicated LwM2M server integrated in a technology adapter to handle LwM2M sensor requests.